zhw2101024/powerShell-Docs.zh-cn/developer/hosting/remoterunspace01-sample.md

     /// <param name="args">This parameter is not used.</param>
     public static void Main(string[] args)
     {
-      // Create a WSManConnactionInfo object using the default constructor
+      // Create a WSManConnectionInfo object using the default constructor
       // to connect to the "localHost".
 The WSManConnectionInfo object can
       // also specify connections to remote computers.
       WSManConnectionInfo connectionInfo = new WSManConnectionInfo();

-      // Set the OpertationTimeout property.
+      // Set the OperationTimeout property.
 The OperationTimeout is used to tell
       // Windows PowerShell how long to wait (in milliseconds) before timing out
       // for any operation.
 This includes sending input data to the remote computer,
       // receiving output data from the remote computer, and more.
 The user can